-Estate Planning is more than simply having a Last Will and Testament.
-It must also address potential incapacity and probate issues, as well as, the specific circumstances of the client and their beneficiaries.
-In order to be effective, a basic Estate Plan should include the following five necessary documents:
+Estate Planning is now more than simply having a Last Will and Testament.
+It must also address potential incapacity and probate issues, as well as the specific circumstances of the client and their beneficiaries.
+In order to be effective, a basic Estate Plan should also include the following necessary documents:

-Enhanced Durable Power of Attorney– This may be the most important document as it appoints an agent to handle financial affairs such as bill paying but it must also allow for asset protection and Medicaid powers.
-The standard form needs to be modified and made more comprehensive and older documents need to be reviewed regularly.
+Comprehensive Durable Power of Attorney– This may be the most important document in your Estate Plan as it appoints an agent that you trust to handle financial affairs such as bill paying, but it must also contain enhanced powers for asset protection and Medicaid eligibility.
+The standard form is not sufficient for estate planning as it needs to be modified and made more comprehensive, and older documents need to be reviewed regularly.

-In addition to these basic documents, the following scenarios should be addressed if appropriate:
+In addition to these basic Estate Plan documents, the following scenarios should be addressed if appropriate:

 When the courts are involved to help settle an estate, there will be a loss of time, a loss of privacy, a loss of control over the outcome, and additional costs will be incurred.
 The team of attorneys at Tully Law Group, PC can help you determine the most effective legal strategies to avoid this unnecessary and inefficient court proceeding.